eric5412/Business-Analysis-of-Hotel-Bookings/README.md

 ![A bar chart of the Number of Bookings by Cancellation Status and Hotel](/images/8.png)

 - A cancellation status of 0 indicates that a booking was not canceled.
-A cancellation status of 1 indicates that a booking was canceled".
+A cancellation status of 1 indicates that a booking was canceled.
 - The City Hotel had more canceled bookings than the Resort Hotel.
 - City Hotel cancellation rate: **41.73%**. ((33,102)/(46,228 +
   33,102))x100%